Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Introduction

 \end{enumerate} We assume that both $\delta$ and $c$ are known in advance.
 We make no assumptions about how $e_k$ is generated, just that it satisfies~\eqref{eq:def_ykhk0}.
 Thus, we will seek a worst-case bound that holds regardless of whether $e_k$ is random, set in advance, or chosen adversarially.

 Suppose the cost function $g$ admits a unique minimizer $x_\star$.
-For standard SG (without computation error), $w_k$ is an unbiased estimator of $\nabla g(x_k)$.
+For standard SGD (without computation error), $u_k$ is an unbiased estimator of $\nabla g(x_k)$.
 Hence under many circumstances, one can control the final optimization error $\|x_k-x_\star\|$ by decreasing the stepsize $\alpha_k$.
 Specifically, suppose $g$ is $m$-strongly convex.
-Under various assumptions on $f_i$, one can prove the following typical bound for standard SG with a constant stepsize $\alpha$ \cite{moulines2011non, needell2014, bottou2016optimization}:
+Under various assumptions on $f_i$, one can prove the following typical bound for standard SGD with a constant stepsize $\alpha$ \cite{moulines2011, needell2014, bottou2018optimization}:

 where $\rho^2=1-2m\alpha+O(\alpha^2)$ and $H_\star=O(\alpha)$.
 By decreasing stepsize $\alpha$, one can control the final optimization error $H_\star$ at the price of slowing down the convergence rate $\rho$.
-The convergence behavior of the approximate SG method is different.
-Since the error term $e_k$ can be chosen adversarially, the sum $(w_k+e_k)$ may no longer be an unbiased estimator of $\nabla g(x_k)$.
+The convergence behavior of biased SGD is different.
+Since the error term $e_k$ can be chosen adversarially, the sum $(u_k+e_k)$ may no longer be an unbiased estimator of $\nabla g(x_k)$.
 The error term $e_k$ may introduce a bias which cannot be overcome by decreasing stepsize $\alpha$.
-Hence the final optimization error in the approximate SG method heavily depends on the error model of~$e_k$.
-This paper quantifies the convergence properties of the approximate SG iteration \eqref{eq:SGerror} with the error model \eqref{eq:def_ykhk0}.
+Hence the final optimization error in biased SGD heavily depends on the error model of~$e_k$.
+In this paper, we quantify the convergence properties of biased SGD \eqref{eq:SGerror} with the error model \eqref{eq:def_ykhk0} using worst-case analysis.